Use case · API Integrations

 HookSense identifies Stripe, GitHub, Shopify, Slack, Twilio, SendGrid, and more from headers alone — and tags every request with the event type (`checkout.session.completed`, `push`, `orders/create`).

-Drop in the signing secret; HookSense verifies every signature in real time — Stripe, GitHub, Shopify, custom HMAC.
-Failed verifications are highlighted so you can debug encoding, not crypto.
+Drop in the signing secret; HookSense verifies every signature — Stripe, GitHub, Shopify, custom HMAC — and your agent or handler gets the result via `verify_signature` over MCP.
+Failed verifications are highlighted so you debug encoding, not crypto.

 One UI for every provider